Skip to main content

 $10 margin minimum.
 With 10x leverage, that’s a $100 position.

 Yes.
-0.5% of your margin when opening a position.
+Market orders charge 0.5% of your margin at open.
+Limit orders charge 1.5% of your margin at order creation.
 No fee to close.
 If you profit, 10% of profit goes to LPs.

 For LPs